brettdottech/info-orbs/README.md

 2) A simulated dev environment so folks can test code without needing to get their hands on hardware

 ## 1. Hardware and Wiring.
-This project only has three components; 5x Round TFT Displays, a pushbutton, and a standard ESP32 Development board [These](https://s.click.aliexpress.com/e/_DmZVAIL)240x240 TFT displays are the heart of the project, and we use 5 of them here.
+This project only has three components; 5x Round TFT Displays, a pushbutton, and a standard ESP32 Development board.
+[These 240x240 TFT displays](https://s.click.aliexpress.com/e/_DmZVAIL) are the heart of the project, and we use 5 of them here.
 We'll be driving them primarily using the [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI).
 If this is your first time using the library, you'll need to define some things in the userSetup.H folder found in that library to the screens working.
-This is primarily outlining which displays you're using and which pins they will be connected to.
+This will outlining which display model you're using aswell as which pins they will be connected to.
 For your convenience, I've included the pin setup I am using below so you can match my wiring/surestep if you wish:
 #define TFT_MOSI 17
 #define TFT_SCLK 23
 #define TFT_CS   15